 Environmental factors affecting the development of young children in the home, community and school.
-Emphasis is given to principles and methods of guidance, enhancing the normal or exceptional child's development of an adequate self-image, and methods of promoting cognitive development in a nursery and kindergarten school environment.
+Emphasis is given to principles and methods of guidance, enhancing the normal or exceptional child's development of an adequate self-image, and methods of promoting cognitive development in a primary and pre-primary school environment.
 Observation and participation are included.
 Advanced research by individuals is required.
 This course may be taught concurrently with ECE 407.